hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 We’ll first configure the _githubidp_ module, which adds an `apigateway` and `lambda` components to our Solution.
 The `lambda` contains a number of functions that will perform the necessary authorisation steps for our site.

-Add the following to the Solution to configure the module  (non-relevant configuration is trimmed from the example) :
+Add the following to the Solution to configure the module :

 ```json
 {